Resources and information for guests

 Q: What happened?

 We quickly engaged a third party forensic services provider to conduct an investigation.
-We also notified the U.S. Secret Service and FBI.
-The preliminary results of the investigation revealed malicious software and remnants of such software on a number of the point of sale terminals used at food and beverage outlets at these hotels.
+We also notified the U.S. Secret Service.
+The preliminary results of the investigation revealed malicious software and remnants of such software on a number of the point of sale terminals used at food and beverage outlets at the hotels previously listed.
 Because this malicious software (also referred to as malware) was detected, the credit/debit card data entered on these devices was at risk of theft.

 Q: What specific information was disclosed about me?

-A: The unlawfully accessed data may have included names printed on customers’ credit or debit cards, credit or debit card numbers, the security code and card expiration dates.
+A: The unlawfully accessed data at risk is believed to be limited to names printed on customers’ credit or debit cards, credit or debit card numbers, the security code and card expiration dates.

 Q: Was my spouse or other family members’ information also affected?

-A: Only the information of guests who used their credit cards at the affected locations listed above have been impacted by this event.
+A: No, only the information of guests who used their credit/debit cards at the affected locations listed above have been impacted by this event.

 Q: Why wasn’t this incident announced sooner?

-A: We were informed of the suspected breach on January 16, 2014 and then promptly contacted law enforcement engaged a security forensic firm and commenced the investigation.
-The forensic investigation, research to identify the affected locations and cards, the procurement of identity theft protection services and preparation of communications was conducted as fast as we could.
+A: We received an initial communication of suspicious activity on credit cards from a credit union on January 27, 2015.
+Following that communication we promptly notified law enforcement, engaged a security forensic firm and commenced the investigation.
+The forensic investigation, research to identify the affected locations and cards, the procurement of identity theft protection services and preparation of communications was conducted as quickly as possible.

-Q. Who is White Lodging Services Corporation and what is their relationship to Marriott, Sheraton, Holiday Inn, Radisson and Westin?
+Q. Who is White Lodging and what is their relationship to Marriott and Starwood?

-A: White Lodging is an independent hotel management company that is separate and distinct from all of the hotel brand companies.
+A: White Lodging is an independent hotel management company that is separate and distinct from all of the hotel brand companies such as Marriott (Marriott, Courtyard and Renaissance brands) and Starwood (Sheraton brand).
 White Lodging operates hotels as a franchisee of these hotel brand companies under management agreements with the owner of the hotels.

-Q: Is this incident related to the Target incident?
+Q: Is this incident related to the breach reported by White Lodging in February 2014?

 Q: Has the person who accessed the information been caught?